animuslabs/boid-worker/README.md

 When injesting data, how long to wait between each loop.
 The primary purpose is to keep from getting automatically rate-limited by hyperion nodes.

+`port`:8018

+When running the History API server, this is the internal port the history server will expose.
+You can use your own firewall or the built in proxy config to expose the server externally.

 ### Operation

 copy the history ecosystem file, customize it as you need and then run it with pm2.